 There are lots of environmental issues out there – but plastic is one of the more tangible pollutants.
 With stories in the news, like this one about a whale ingesting 88 pounds of plastic, our plastic problem is getting to big to ignore.
 I try to be conscious of the amount of plastic I use and put into the environment.
 This Earth Day I’m brainstorming ways to combat our growing plastics issue.
-I am by no means an expert in these matters but as I was researching some solutions I thought I would share.
+I am by no means an expert in these matters but as I was researching some solutions and ideas for reducing plastic waste I thought I would share.

 The solution to plastic waste is recycling, right?

 Not quite.
 While recycling is better than not recycling, it isn’t the answer long term.
 The vast majority of our plastic for recycling was sent to China.
 They are no longer accepting our waste, causing many municipalities to do away with their recycling due to rising costs.
 Read more about that here.
 Locals in RVA: CVWMA is committed to continuing recycling programs, but it’s more important than ever to make sure things are properly recycled; read more about it here.
 Even if municipalities can find a market to sell our waste to, think about all of the energy required to ship it oversees and then reformat it into something else.
 Recycling helps to ensure physical waste isn’t building up in the environment, but preventing plastic use in the first place is even better.